NextronSystems/aurora-agent-manual/usage/faqs.rst

 The reason is that ETW provides only insufficient data in the respective event channels.
 Aurora has to perform some resource intensive check whenever processes access the Windows registry.
 We have therefore activated these checks only in the "intense" preset.

-See chapter :doc:`installation </usage/detection-gaps>` for more details.
+See chapter :ref:`usage/detection-gaps:detection gaps` for more details.